ThatTechedGuy/DevelopmentCurriculum/README.md

     - React
     - Angular
     - Vue
+> React has the most stars on GitHub.

-- Javascript at the backend (industrial standard)
+- Javascript at the backend *(industrial standard)*
     - NodeJS and npm - global object
     - Express